uzzalcse/flex-box-practice-1/README.md

 - `index.html`: The main HTML file containing the structure of the Flexbox examples.
 - `styles.css`: The CSS file containing the Flexbox styles.

-## The Result output will be like the following screen shot
+## The output will be like the following image

 ![alt text](image.png)

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-Happy coding!